Contingent Convertible Bonds in Financial Networks: Conclusions

 \section{Conclusions}

-Contingent convertible bonds (CoCos) are regulatory financial instruments introduced in the aftermath of the 2008-2009 financial crisis with the aim of containing the build-up of systemic risk in the financial system in bad times.
-In this paper we propose different balance-sheet based interbank financial networks, with and without CoCos, and we show that the structure of the network is of great importance for the effectiveness of CoCos as risk mitigating securities.
+Contingent convertible bonds (CoCos) are regulatory financial instruments introduced in the aftermath of the 2008-2009 financial crisis with the aim of mitigating systemic risk in the financial system during challenging times.
+In this paper, we present various balance-sheet-based interbank financial networks, both with and without CoCos.
+We demonstrate that the network's structure significantly influences the effectiveness of CoCos as risk-mitigating securities.
 Specifically, we demonstrate that for ring and complete networks the state (phase) transition in a network without CoCos is also naturally operational in a network with CoCos, thus confirming the robust-yet-fragile result documented by~\cite{Acemoglou15}.
-We also show that, in presence of moderate shocks, lowly interconnected networks enhance the stability of the financial system more than highly interconnected ones.
-Finally, we show that to maximize the effectiveness of CoCos both issuers and investors should consider the type of interbank financial network where they live.
-Overall, policymakers and regulators should carefully consider the role of the interbank network to assess the potential financial contagion dynamics of CoCos.
+We also demonstrate that, in the presence of moderate shocks, lightly interconnected networks enhance financial system stability more than highly interconnected ones.
+Additionally, we highlight the importance of considering the type of interbank financial network for maximizing the effectiveness of CoCos for both issuers and investors.
+Overall, policymakers and regulators should carefully consider the interbank network's role in assessing the potential financial contagion dynamics of CoCos.
+Despite the focus of the present analysis is on the role of the network connectivity, as a first order characterization of the network topology, it would be crucial for future research to analyze the role of Coco bonds in the case of an interbank network with degree heterogeneity or a more realistic macroscopic structure \cite{van2014finding,bardoscia2017pathways,luu2021collateral,mazzarisi2020dynamic,wilinski2019detectability}.